TadghW/psychic-winner/readme.md

 _**Step 4 - Launch API + Integration Testing:**_

-While inside the virtual environment you can launch the API from the terminal with `python3 app.py`.
+While inside the virtual environment you can launch the API from the terminal with `python app.py`.
 Once the API is running, you can run the accompanying integration tests from the terminal with `python3 test_integration_tests.py`